silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/04_Rendering_Templates.md

 See [template types and locations](template_inheritance/#template-types-and-locations) for more information.

 > [!NOTE]
-> Most classes in Silverstripe CMS you want in your template extend `ViewableData` and allow you to call `renderWith`.
+> Most classes in Silverstripe CMS you want in your template extend `ModelData` and allow you to call `renderWith`.
 This
 > includes [Controller](api:SilverStripe\Control\Controller), [FormField](api:SilverStripe\Forms\FormField) and [DataObject](api:SilverStripe\ORM\DataObject) instances.
 >
 > ```php